pablo14/data-science-live-book/data_preparation/high_cardinality_descriptive_stats.md

 ### High Cardinality in Descriptive Statistics

-Following example contains a survey of 1000 cases, with 2 columns: `country` and `flu`, indicating the having of such ilness in last month.
+The following example contains a survey of 1000 cases, with 2 columns: `country` and `flu`, which indicates having such illness in the last month.

 ```r